Salomon Jadassohn: Reputation

-The general consensus is that Jadassohn and his music were not better known for two reasons: the first is the pre-eminence of his contemporary Carl Reinecke.
-Reinecke was a world-famous piano virtuoso and composer, but also an important professor at the Leipzig Conservatory, where Jadassohn taught.
-Reinecke later served as its director and, at the same time, held the post of conductor of the renowned Leipzig Gewandhaus Orchestra.

-The second reason was the influence of the rising tide of antisemitism in late 19th century Wilhelmine Germany.
-In the wake of Wagner, many music critics attacked Jadassohn's works, labeling it academic and dry, epithets which have stuck with it since.

-Since his death, his music has been seldom performed, but in the 21st century, a reevaluation of it has begun with new performances and recordings.
+Since Jadassohn's death, his music has been seldom performed, but in the 21st century a reevaluation of it has begun with new performances and recordings.
 Cameo Classics commenced a programme of recording his neglected orchestral works.
-His Symphony No.1 was recorded with the Belarusian SSO with Marius Stravinsky conducting.
-Concerto for Piano and Orchestra No. 1 Op.
-89 in C minor was performed to acclaim at a public premiere (since his death) by soloist Valentina Seferinova and the Karelia State Philharmonic Orchestra, conducted by Denis Vlasenko in Petrozavodsk, Russia on 20 December 2008.
+His Symphony No. 1 was recorded with the Belarusian SSO with Marius Stravinsky conducting.
+The Piano Concerto No. 1 was performed to acclaim at a public premiere (since his death) by soloist Valentina Seferinova and the Karelia State Philharmonic Orchestra, conducted by Denis Vlasenko in Petrozavodsk, Russia on 20 December 2008.
 A CD including these works was issued by Cameo Classics in January 2009.
 Jadassohn composed four Serenades for Orchestra and the first three received their premiere recordings from Cameo Classics in 2011, along with his Serenade for Flute and Strings (Soloist Rebecca Hall) with the Malta Philharmonic Orchestra.

 Hyperion Records released a recording of Jadassohn's two piano concertos.

 The record label cpo has released recordings of the four symphonies and both cavatinas by the Brandenburgisches Staatsorchester Frankfurt conducted by Howard Griffiths.